leandro-benedet-garcia/Drone/README.md

 ![code coverage badge](https://raw.githubusercontent.com/leandro-benedet-garcia/Drone/gh-pages/code_coverage/badge_linecoverage.svg)

 This is a mini application made in Unity version 2021.3.25f1.
-It has automated tests, documentation, build and deploy entirely from github actions
+It has automated tests, documentation and build entirely from github actions

 The objective is to show a grid formed from an API and then allow the user to input start coordinates where a drone would be located, a pickup point of the